kylekdim/SI-507-Final-Project/README.md

 5. Launch SI507_final_proj.py.
 6. Navigate to http://127.0.0.1:5000/ in your browser when prompted.

+(No need to sign up for Plotly, as the graphs inserted into the site use plotly's javascript CDN)

 <b>Detailed Workflow:</b> (More granular comments in SI507_final_proj.py and SI507_final_proj_test.py)
 1. Check for cache, and open it for future processing if it exists.
 Create a new dictionary that will hold contents for a cache of a request.get from the Data Source.